Aarhus University Seal

 • Prosody

 An important ingredient in conversation is sound.
-But this is not the only one; also gestures, the use of objects and gaze direction are important parts of communicating (for more, go to Other expressions).
+But this is not the only one; also gestures, the use of objects and gaze direction are important parts of communicating (for more, go to Embodied and non-lexical expressions).

 Under the heading "Sounds", we have entries that describe individual sounds in Danish talk-in-interaction, and we also have another entry, prosody, which deals with sound expressions that go beyond the individual sounds (stress, intonation, volume, speed and quality of voice).